awto/pretty-template/README.md

 to group template expressions and bind the options closely.

 Rather typically an input of a template may be any structured data format like JSON or XML.
-The prototype implementation doesn't try to read input data, it should be provided as Haskell value with Val type.
-It is quite straightforward reflection of untyped encoding of structured data.
+Here aeson's JSON "Value" type is used as input data.
+In turn most of plain Haskell's types may be used via template haskell or generics.

-The only but significant difference is tagged values (i.e. :@ constructor).
-It is the way to define heterogeneous data structures similar to polymorphic reference in OOP language like C++/Java.
-The feature is not standardized in JSON but it is possible to choose some JSON object's field to specify the type.
-During serialization of Java object into XML typically type attribute from XML Schema namespace is used for the same purpose.
-However it may be simulated by some other ways, like element's name, or derived from other values.
+In the templating system the tags are used for selecting sub-template to apply.

-In the tempting system the tags are used for selecting sub-template to apply.
+The tag is any string field of an object in parameter.
+By default it is "tag" field.
 It  simply matches the name of the tag to the name of corresponding sub-template.
-In template syntax corresponding expression may be defined by comma-separated pairs of tag name and template expression to apply if corresponding value is tagged with that name.
+In  template syntax corresponding expression may be defined by c omma-separated pairs  of tag name and template expression to apply if corresponding value is tagged with that name.
 The name and the template expression are separated by colon and whole case expression is enclosed into curly braces.
 In the example by means of case expression the system emits either field or methods definitions.

 The tag based selection is replacement of if-then-else expressions in template language.
 The system doesn't allow arbitrary control operators to encourage